MomentsLD/moments/docs/modules/dfe.rst

 Non-additive models of selection
 ********************************

+So far, we've assumed that all selection is additive, that is, the dominance coefficient :math:`h = 0.5`.
+Here, we'll fit:

+1. allow h to vary

+2. h is an exponental, from h = 0.5 for nearly neutral and decays to 0 or some value between 0 and 0.5 for very strongly deleterious mutations, with rate lambda for the exponential function

 .. todo::
     Here, we've assumed that selective effects are additive.
 There is growing evidence that deleterious mutations tend toward partial recessivity, and the relationship